Working at the Alipur Fish Docks and Market – Bangladesh

 Under these harsh conditions, my privileged Western body would not survive an hour’s work, let alone a day’s labour.
 By Canadian standards, it’s shocking how little they get paid for such sweaty, stinky manual work.

 But then, what choice do they have?
 “In Bangladesh, the urban poor hold labour-demand jobs, thus affecting their health conditions.
 Therefore, they are in a difficult situation to escape poverty.
-[19]“
+[19]

 The Sector

-Fish is the primary protein source in the Bangladeshi diet, contributing about 60% of total animal protein.
+Fish is the primary protein source in the Bangladeshi diet, contributing about 60% of the total animal protein.
 Fishing provides significant employment opportunities and ensures a sustainable level of food security.
 (FRSS, 2017).

 According to (FRSS, 2017), more than 18 million people in Bangladesh are directly or indirectly involved in this sector.
 Moreover, the industry is vital for women, with around 1.4 million depending on it for their livelihoods through fishing, farming, fish handling, and processing (BFTI, 2016).
 Given its significant contribution to employment and income generation, the fisheries sector has enormous potential for promoting economic development in the country.
 Source: